bigmlcom/bigmler/README.rst

 BigMLer makes `BigML <https://bigml.com>`_ even easier.

 BigMLer wraps `BigML's API Python bindings <http://bigml.readthedocs.org>`_  to offer a high-level command-line script to easily create and publish datasets and models, create ensembles, make local predictions from multiple models, and simplify many other machine learning tasks.
+For additional information, see the
+`full documentation for BigMLer on Read the Docs <http://bigmler.readthedocs.org>`_.

 BigMLer is open sourced under the `Apache License, Version 2.0 <http://www.apache.org/licenses/LICENSE-2.0.html>`_.